 Frequently Asked Questions

-The FWC has been testing deer for CWD since 2002, and the disease has not been detected in Florida.
+The FWC has been testing deer for CWD since 2002, and the disease has been detected in Florida.

 Clean hides or capes of deer, elk, moose, caribou and other members of the deer family harvested outside of Florida may be imported into Florida if the skull has been removed.
 Hides do not need to be scraped prior to being imported into the state.

 A cape is the length of hide from the nose of the animal to just behind the front shoulders.

 CWD is one of the most serious wildlife diseases facing state wildlife agencies.
 Research suggests CWD could substantially reduce infected deer populations.

 Vaccines to prevent CWD have been ineffective and there is no known cure for prion diseases.
 Preventing CWD from spreading in Florida is critical.
 Once CWD has been established, it is difficult to control the spread of CWD and virtually impossible to eradicate.

 Moving infected carcasses is one of the known risks for introducing CWD prions to new areas.
 To reduce that risk, the FWC approved rule changes to prohibit importing or possessing carcasses or certain carcass parts from any species in the deer family (such as deer, elk, moose, caribou) originating outside of Florida.
 Under the rules, people can import into Florida de-boned meat; finished taxidermy mounts; clean hides and antlers; and skulls, skull caps, and teeth IF all soft tissue has been removed.